 5. Your Laundry

 Ok, I had to touch this subject.
-If your Mom or Dad still doing laundry for you, then you really need to grow up!
+If your family is still doing laundry for you, then you really need to grow up!

-Unless there are reasons behind it like sometimes you have nice shirts and don’t want to mess it up or no laundry on site and other similar reasons, otherwise you HAVE to learn how to do your laundry, what temperature to use, sorting your clothes, also learning how to iron and treat stains because they happen and it is a necessary skill.
+Unless there are reasons behind it like sometimes you have nice dress shirts and don’t want to mess it up or no laundry on-site and other similar reasons, otherwise you HAVE to learn how to do your laundry, what temperature to use, sorting your clothes, also learning how to iron and treat stains because they happen and it is a necessary skill.
+There’s this amazing “Tide To Go Stain Removal” that I use and it’s only $7, great investment as a to go item to treat small stains like from coffee, ketchup, etc…

-I mean do you want to be walking around stinky or going to a date with wrinkled up shirt?
-Nope…
+I mean do you want to be walking around stinky or going to a date with the wrinkled up shirt?
+Nope… I know I forsure dont.

-6. Keeping Your Place Clean and Basic Maintenance
+6. Keeping Your Place Clean and Tidy, as well as Basic Maintenance

 Keeping your room clean will be your responsibility now and not your parents.
-Make sure you set some time out of your week to clean shelves, vacuum, clean the bathroom, sink, etc… Your landlord is responsible for repairs but you should also be able to fix things like changing a light bulb, unclog a toilet and other basic things.
+Make sure you set some time out of your week to clean shelves, vacuum, clean the bathroom, sink, etc… Your landlord is responsible for repairs, but you should also be able to fix things like changing a light bulb, unclog a toilet and other basic things.
+It is fairly a simple task that doesn’t take long at all!

 7. Time Management

-You will have multiple things going on at once on your plate and ability to manage it will be crucial.
+You will have multiple things going on at once on your plate and the ability to manage it all will be crucial, that’s honestly the life.

 Keeping track of everything is difficult unless you start writing it down or setting reminders.
 Doctors appointment?
 Cleaning your room?
 Roommates weekly chores?